apugoneappu/jedit2/README.md

 - ```echo 'export GOOGLE_APPLICATION_CREDENTIALS="$PWD/Jedit-d618ac66ba93.json"' >> ~/.bashrc```

 ## Steps to build the Maven project -
-1. Run the bash script scripts/compile.sh
-The first build may take some time as some components are downloaded from the Maven repository.
+1. Run the bash script scripts/compile.sh</br>The first build may take some time as some components are downloaded from the Maven repository.
 Please be patient.

 ## Steps to run the Maven project -